jessicalynnhoughton/wyscout-player-embeddings/README.md

 - Machine learning models can analyze the patterns and relationships between players to further enhance the objective measure of playing style
-- By utilizing this data-driven approach, a comprehensive and unbiased estimation of playing style can be achieved.
+- By utilizing this data-driven approach, a comprehensive and unbiased estimation of playing style can be achieved

 ## Approach
 ### LSTM with Entity Embeddings